programmeervid/gopro-telemetry2json/README.md

 -   **hachoir3** module (tested on version 3.0a2)

 ### How to run
--   For converting a single file, run `python gpmf2json.py [input mp4 file] [output json file]`.
+-   For converting a single file, run `python gpmf2json.py [input mp4/mov file] [output json file]`.
 -   For batch conversion, run `python gpmf2json.py [input directory] [output directory]`.

 ### Credits
--   This program is based on [python-gpmf](https://github.com/rambo/python-gpmf) by [rambo](https://github.com/rambo), a tool that reads the GoPro .mp4 files and extracts the telemetry data.
+-   This program is based on [python-gpmf](https://github.com/rambo/python-gpmf) by [rambo](https://github.com/rambo), a tool that reads the GoPro video files and extracts the telemetry data.
 This program formats the data nicely and writes it to a .json file.

 ### Problems
 -   I only own a GoPro HERO 8 Black myself, and wrote this program specifically for that camera.
 The GPMF format has changed a lot over the years, so there is definitely some testing required on other cameras.